 Your spine is not the only thing that needs to heal after artificial disc replacement; the wound on your skin needs to heal as well.
 To make sure this area heals properly, you will need to take proper care of the site.
 You should receive instructions from your surgeon’s office, but it essentially requires dressing changes and careful cleaning.

 In the first few days after surgery, you will need to remove your dressing and perhaps more often if there are signs of bleeding or excess moisture.
 Make sure to clean your hands thoroughly before changing your dressing and use sterile dressings every time.
 Your surgeon’s office will show you how to carefully clean the wound and look for signs of infection, e.g. redness, warmth, swelling, pus, etc. Your surgeon may prescribe oral antibiotics to further reduce the risk of infection.
 There may be steri strips on your skin underneath the dressing and they should be left on for 10-14 days.

 Most people can expect a full recovery from artificial disc replacement surgery within 3 months after the procedure.
 Some patients will fully recover sooner than this, while a few may need just a bit longer.
 Your best chances for a fast, full recovery are to choose a spine surgeon who has extensive experience performing artificial disc replacement surgery and following their pre- and post-surgery instructions.
 Read more on how long artificial discs last on our guide.
+Life after cervical disc replacement or lumbar disc replacement should result in improved motion.
 Unlike spinal fusion, artificial disc replacement preserves much of the natural motion of the spine.
 Thus, when people do fully recover from artificial disc replacement surgery, they often have little to no residual pain and a wide range of motion they thought they had lost forever.